 Regard has also been had to 'Development Plans - Guidelines for Planning Authorities 2007'.
 These guidelines aim to assist and promote consistent best practice among all planning authorities in the preparation of development plans.
 They also aim to improve the quality and consistency of plans, strengthen their strategic content, and improve consensus building in their preparation, implementation and review.
-The draft Development Plan was prepared having cognisance to the Development Plan Guidelines for Planning Authorities, Draft for Consultation, August 2021.
+The development plan was also prepared having cognisance to the Development Plan Guidelines for Planning Authorities, 2022.